Jim Carrey Posts New Painting Calling Out ‘Castrato’ Democrats For Being Too Afraid To Attack Trump

 — Jim Carrey (@JimCarrey) May 16, 2018

-Also, he drew a satirical piece depicting of the Kent State student whose photo went viral.
+Also, he drew a satirical piece depicting the Kent State student whose photo went viral.
 The viral photo was of Kaitlin Bennett posing with an AR-10, but Carrey’s art and caption suggests that Bennett is like the shooter at Santa Fe High School in Texas.

 And the devil said, “Thanks a bunch Goldilocks.
 Enjoy the show in Santa Fe tomorrow.
 Someday, real soon, I’ll have you for dinner.” pic.twitter.com/h1G6smzK5t